igneous-labs/S/docs/instructions.md

 #### Procedure

 - Self CPI SyncSolValue for LST
-- CPI pricing program's PriceLpTokensToRedeem with SOL value of LP tokens to be burt
+- CPI pricing program's PriceLpTokensToRedeem with SOL value of LP tokens to be burnt
 - CPI LST's SOL value calculator program SolToLst to get amount of LST due
 - Burn LP tokens
 - Subtract and transfer protocol fees